 Many brands have enlisted the help of lawyers to make sure they’re not overstepping the mark and interpreting federal law, DEA ruling, the 2018 Farm Bill the wrong way.

-NuLeaf Naturals is a veteran cannabis brand.
-Very consistent across the board.
-Known to many as one of the more established brands in the cannabis industry.
+- Five CBD is very consistent across the board.
+They’re known to many as one of the more established brands in the cannabis industry.
 Very trustworthy and safety conscious.

 - Delta-8-THC products include vapes, gummies, tinctures, and edibles.

 - Full-spectrum delta-8 oil = Carries roughly 20 mg of delta-8 per mL.
 Moderate potency.
 Great for beginners looking for a moderate buzz and ultimate relief.
 Carries other beneficial cannabinoids such as CBD, CBG, and CBN.

 - Full-spectrum delta-8 capsules = Accurate 7.5 mg dose of delta-8 + other plant compounds.
 Again, suitable for beginners looking for a gradual dose and a refreshing buzz.
 Very balanced.

 - We love this brand.
 Very underrated but packed full of amazing delta-8 products.
 Very effective.
 Safety conscious, too.